tannewt/wa-law.org/bill/2021-22/hb/1348/S/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1348-S.xml)
 ## Section 1
-(1) The legislature finds that:
+1. The legislature finds that:

-(a) Having access to same day and next day physical and behavioral health services is imperative to facilitate successful reentry for individuals releasing from jails;
+    a.
+Having access to same day and next day physical and behavioral health services is imperative to facilitate successful reentry for individuals releasing from jails;

-(b) The overwhelming majority of individuals in jails are incarcerated for less than 30 days;
+    b.
+The overwhelming majority of individuals in jails are incarcerated for less than 30 days;

-(c) Suspending medicaid for individuals on short-term jail stays causes significant delays in medicaid reinstatement upon release; and
+    c.
+Suspending medicaid for individuals on short-term jail stays causes significant delays in medicaid reinstatement upon release; and

-(d) Delays in medicaid reinstatement impede access to physical and behavioral health appointments and prescription medications upon release.
+    d.
+Delays in medicaid reinstatement impede access to physical and behavioral health appointments and prescription medications upon release.

-(2) The legislature intends to facilitate successful jail reentry by not suspending medicaid for individuals who are incarcerated for less than 30 days.
+2. The legislature intends to facilitate successful jail reentry by not suspending medicaid for individuals who are incarcerated for less than 30 days.

 ## Section 2
 > This section modifies existing section [74.09.670](/rcw/74_public_assistance/74.09_medical_care.md).
 Here is the [modified chapter](rcw/74_public_assistance/74.09_medical_care.md) for context.